Revealing everything you need to know about searches when buying a house...

 Although searches when buying a house aren’t compulsory, you could say they’re necessary.
 Before exchanging contracts, which adds a ‘legal seal’ to the deal, you want to feel confident there are no major issues with the property and the only way to get this confidence is through searches.

-If you’re buying a house with a mortgage, you have less control over which searches are carried out as the lender will want to make sure there are no issues with the property, as should they need to take ownership of the property, they will want to make sure they can make their money back.
+If you’re buying a house with a house repayments, you have less control over which searches are carried out as the lender will want to make sure there are no issues with the property, as should they need to take ownership of the property, they will want to make sure they can make their money back.

 If you’re buying a house with cash, no one is telling you what searches to have and so it’s up to you to complete as many or as little searches as you like.